near/docs/docs/bos/queryapi/index-function.md

 The code is going into the header of the `block` and getting the block's `height`, and then is using the `context` object to set a key value store.

-If you check out the database schema, there's a very simple schema where you can store the `function_name`, `key_name`, and `value`.
+Next, if you check out the database schema:
-So that's all we do, we just set the height equal to the current height.

 ```sql title=schema.sql
 CREATE TABLE